100% Pass Rate in NCLEX-RN Five Years in a Row

 pre-admission interview with a faculty member from the Nursing

-Students requesting transfer from other universities will be reviewed
+transfer from within the university or other institutions will be reviewed for

-and placed on a space available basis.
-Nursing courses taken at other
+acceptance and be placed on a space available basis.
+Decisions regarding the

-of a transfer student will be made on an individual basis for the
+admission of a transfer student will be made on an individual basis.
+Transfer

 If a first year applicant or transfer applicant does not meet minimum

 requirements for entrance into the nursing program, he/she could be

 considered as a provisional nursing major.
 As a provisional nursing